-This sandwich recipe is super simple in terms of preparation, and the payoff is HUGE: crusty bread, meaty grilled eggplant, sweet and pungent roasted red peppers, melty mozzarella, and the zingy bite of creamy garlic mayo.
+This Grilled Eggplant, Red Pepper and Fresh Mozzarella Ciabatta Sandwich recipe is super simple in terms of preparation, and the payoff is HUGE!
+You’ll taste crusty bread, meaty grilled eggplant, sweet and pungent roasted red peppers, melty-creamy-dreamy mozzarella, and the zingy bite of creamy garlic mayo.
 Yowzer!
 This one is definitely going into our summer rotation of meals, as a do-over recipe for a busy night.

 |Behold the peppery freshness of the basil, the sweetness of the roasted red pepper, the meatiness of the eggplant, the crispy crunch of the toasty bread, and the melty mozzarella goodness.|